M102

 Pathomechanisms

-M102, a potential best-in-class drug, takes a much broader mechanistic approach to treat ALS, in that M102 has effects on nine of the eleven ALS disease pathomechanisms.
+M102, a potential best-in-class drug candidate, takes a much broader mechanistic approach to treat ALS, in that M102 has effects on seven of the ten ALS disease pathomechanisms.

 Biology

-M102 is a dual activator of the NRF2 and HSF1 pathways which are disease-modifying pathways that are downregulated in ALS.
+M102 is a dual activator of the NRF2 and HSF1 pathways, both of which are disease-modifying pathways that are downregulated in ALS.

 Through NRF2 and HSF1 activation, M102 reduces oxidative stress and inflammation, enhances mitochondrial biogenesis and initiates autophagy.
 In addition, M102 refolds misfolded proteins, disaggregates aggregated proteins, and clears misfolded and aggregated proteins.